 Georgetown University institutional scholarship aid is offered to students whose expected federal family contribution, plus additional expected Georgetown family contribution (if applicable), plus federal, state and other external resources do not meet the full cost of attending Georgetown.

-Cost of Attendance Used to Award Aid: The average cost of attendance expense budget that is used to determine eligibility for need-based financial aid includes the cost of full-time tuition, required fees (Yates, activity, and average lab fees), average room and board, plus allowances for the average cost of books, personal expenses, and the average cost of two round trips home each year for resident students or a commuting cost allowance for students living with their parents.
+Cost of Attendance Used to Award Aid: The average cost of attendance expense budget that is used to determine eligibility for need-based financial aid includes the cost of full-time tuition, required fees (Yates, average class/lab, activity, and new student orientation fees), average room and board, plus allowances for the average cost of books, average personal expenses, and the average cost of two round trips home each year for resident students or a commuting cost allowance for students living with their parents.
 Visit our website for the most current cost of attendance.

 APPLYING FOR NEED-BASED FINANCIAL AID

-Application for Federal Financial Aid: Undergraduates must submit a Free Application for Federal Student Aid (FAFSA).
+Application for Federal Financial Aid: To apply for federal financial aid programs undergraduates must submit a Free Application for Federal Student Aid (FAFSA).
 The FAFSA must be sent to Georgetown University by using school code 001445.

-Application for Need-based Georgetown Institutional Scholarship: In addition to the FAFSA, undergraduates must also submit a College Scholarship Service (CSS) Financial Aid PROFILE form, and Federal tax returns.
+Application for Need-based Georgetown Institutional Scholarship: To apply for Georgetown University scholarship assistance, undergraduates must submit (in addition to the FAFSA), a College Scholarship Service (CSS) Financial Aid PROFILE form, and copies of Federal tax returns.
 Students can complete the CSS PROFILE application on-line at the College Board’s website.
+PROFILE fee waivers are available to undergraduate first-year domestic students from low-income backgrounds; students who used an SAT fee waiver may also qualify for up to eight PROFILE fee waivers.
 The CSS PROFILE must be sent to Georgetown University by using school code 5244.
-After completing the CSS PROFILE the applicant will receive additional instructions from the College Board’s College Scholarship Service about how to submit complete copies of federal tax returns, including all schedules and W-2 forms, via the College Board’s secure online IDOC portal.
+After completing the CSS PROFILE the applicant will receive additional instructions from the College Board’s College Scholarship Service about how to submit complete copies of federal tax returns, including all schedules and W-2 forms, via the College Board’s secure online IDOC (Institutional Documentation Service) portal.
 Some students may also receive instructions to submit additional application materials where required, e.g. business tax returns, non-custodial parent information, etc. (see below).

 Verification of Application Data: Our website describes what students must do to validate and verify the data reported on their financial aid application.
-Income is verified using IRS data retrieval, or tax transcript or tax returns.
 If an applicant reports that siblings will be enrolled in college, that enrollment will also be verified by our office.
 Financial aid offers may be subject to revision based upon data and/or sibling enrollment changes made during the verification process, and Georgetown reserves the right to withhold disbursement of financial aid awards until the verification process is complete.

 |Early-action first-year students||